guardian/wants-video/README.md

 Include the library within your page or application via `<script>`.

+(that's all for now, and the below is just a plan for how it will work in the future…)

 Add a data-wants-video attribute to `<img>` tags, pointing to the video version of the image.
 For example:

 ```html